crowspin/asteroids/README.md

 - [ ] Add bombs that can be dropped

 Have fun with it, and make sure to share any improvements you make with us in the Discord community!

+This commit is just to test that I will see the commit on my Boot.dev "streak."